Dyslexia assessment

 You can get an application form for the Disabled Students’ Allowance here.
 Simply complete the application form and send it off along with a copy of your diagnostic assessment report.

-Did you know that through the DSA, a student with dyslexia on a Level 4, 5, 6, 7 or 8 course could receive up to £25,000 a year worth of support?
+Did you know that through the DSA, a student could receive up to £25,000 a year worth of support?

 This support includes specialist equipment (e.g. an 8GB laptop with specialist dyslexia-friendly software installed and various accessories, digital voice recorder, printer/scanner/copier with annual cartridge/ink and paper allowance), weekly one-to-one sessions with a Dyslexia Tutor and even the services of a Proof Reader to check assignments.